Elementary Education Major—Early Childhood Concentration, Bachelor of Science Degree

-Those who plan to work exclusively with children second grade and under may wish to choose the early childhood concentration of the elementary education major.
-With an emphasis on working with nursery, preschool, and lower elementary children, students experience superb training which culminates in a valuable internship at Pensacola Christian Academy.
+Those who plan to focus on children second grade and under may wish to choose the early childhood concentration of the elementary education major.
+Students experience superb training in working with children from birth through 6th grade which culminates in a valuable internship at Pensacola Christian Academy.

 Observing and working with the experienced teachers at PCC’s on-campus nursery and at Pensacola Christian Academy, early childhood education students prepare to teach knowledge, character, and skills to even the youngest children.
 Students also learn how to start and administer a nursery, daycare, or preschool.